 10. Have fun.
 Why do you want to be an actor or model if you aren’t having fun pursuing it?
 You will spend more time trying to get work as an actor than actually working, so learn to love it!
 Everyone experiences rejection and embarrassing auditions now and then, so learn to go with the flow.
 The casting director can always pick up who is forcing it and who truly wants to be there, so smile and enjoy the process.

 Remember, we want you to be great.
 We’re pulling for you more than you can ever imagine.
 A great audition means a great cast, which means we’re one step closer to a great project.

 More from the blog…

-TRAVEL & LIFESTYLE HOW TO HAVE A SUCCESSFUL MODELING SHOOT UPCAST TEAM August 26, 2016 So, you booked a job!
+HOW TO HAVE A SUCCESSFUL MODELING SHOOT UPCAST TEAM August 26, 2016 So, you booked a job!
 Now what?
 While booking a shoot sometimes feels like winning the lottery, your effort shouldn’t stop there.
-You should put just as much effort into...read more
+You should put just as much effort into preparing for the shoot as you...read more

-TRAVEL & LIFESTYLE DO’S AND DON’TS OF BEING AN EXTRA ON SET by Courtney Prather Commercial/Television Producer Whether you are looking for a place to start your acting career or simply want to spend a little time on set to catch a glimpse behind the scenes,...read more
+DO’S AND DON’TS OF BEING AN EXTRA ON SET by Courtney Prather Commercial/Television Producer Whether you are looking for a place to start your acting career or simply want to spend a little time on set to catch a glimpse behind the scenes, background extra work is...read more